Consumer Assistance | Energy | Telecom | Warehouse | Commission Actions | Miscellaneous

 How much solar generation is in South Dakota?

-Even though solar generation in South Dakota has yet to take off, the PUC has issued permits for the construction of two large-scale solar facilities in South Dakota.
-The Lookout Solar Project was granted a permit in February 2020 to construct a facility in Oglala Lakota County capable of generating up to 110 MW of energy.
-Wild Springs Solar Project was granted a permit in November 2020 to build a facility in Pennington County capable of generating up to 128 MW.
+In addition to the operating solar projects listed above, the PUC has issued a permit for the construction of the Lookout Solar Project in February 2020 to construct a facility in Oglala Lakota County capable of generating up to 110 MW of energy.

 What are the main types of solar energy systems and what's the difference?